Why Singapore is one of F1's most important races

 Thrilling race action as the cars head down the Pit Straight

-Photo by: Andrew Hone / LAT Images
+Photo by: Andrew Hone / Motorsport Images

 A spectacular fireworks display at the end of the race